vcc-caeit/ansible-role.apache2/README.md

 For SSL you can define `ssl_key` (required), `ssl_cert` (required), `ssl_chain` (optional) and `ssl_listen` (optional, defaults to '*:443').
 You will need to ensure the files are populated before configuring them.

+To restrict access to the documentroot directory you can specify the `accesses` list, which defaults to "all granted" to give access to everyone.
+This applies to a single vhost, regardless of http or https being used.

 There is also a special value, template, which default to `apache2_vhost_template`: 'vhost.conf.j2'.
 Using this option you are free to specify whatever variables you support using your custom template.

     apache2_enabled_sites: